-- we examined the procedural aspects and/or the legal or technical opinions prepared by the lawyers or external experts selected by Management in order to assess the merits of the decision to record a provision; - on the basis of the information provided to us, we critically assessed the estimated ranges of risk level and verified that the measurements used by Management fall within these ranges; - when appropriate, we verified the consistency of the methods used for these assessments.
+- we examined the procedural aspects and/or the legal or technical opinions prepared by the lawyers or external experts selected by Management in order to assess the merits of the decision to record a provision: - on the basis of the information provided to us, we critically assessed the estimated ranges of risk provisions on the Group's profit.

+- level and verified that the measurements used by Management fall within these ranges; - when appropriate, we verified the consistency of the methods used for these assessments.